Riitzz21/Python-Projects/README.md

-# 📖 Day 6 - Daily Learning Journal Logger
+# 📋 Day 7 - Terminal-Based Task List Manager

 ## 📌 Project Description

-The **Daily Learning Journal Logger** is a simple Python application that allows users to record their daily learning experiences, notes, or achievements.
-It helps maintain a personal learning journal by storing entries in a structured and organized way.
+The **Terminal-Based Task List Manager** is a Python command-line application that helps users organize and manage their daily tasks.
+Users can add, view, update, and remove tasks directly from the terminal, making it a simple yet effective productivity tool.

 ---

 ## 🚀 Features

-- Accepts daily learning notes from the user.
-- Records the learning date or session.
+- ➕ Add new tasks.
+- 📄 View all saved tasks.
+- ✏️ Update existing tasks.
+- ❌ Delete completed or unwanted tasks.
-- Stores journal entries for future reference.
+- 💾 Store tasks for future use (if file handling is implemented).
-- Displays a confirmation after saving the entry.
-- Simple and beginner-friendly command-line application.
+- 🖥️ Easy-to-use terminal interface.

 ---

 ## 🛠️ Concepts Used

 - Variables
+- Lists
+- Loops
+- Conditional Statements
+- Functions
 - User Input
-- Strings
-- File Handling
+- File Handling (if implemented)
-- Functions
 - String Formatting
-- Print Statements

 ---

 ## 📚 What I Learned

+- Managing collections of data using lists.
+- Building menu-driven terminal applications.
+- Creating reusable functions.
-- Working with file handling in Python.
+- Working with loops and conditions.
-- Reading from and writing to text files.
-- Organizing user input into meaningful records.
+- Organizing code for better readability.
-- Building a practical productivity application.
-- Improving program structure using functions.
+- Improving user interaction through a command-line interface.

 ---